estesclan/ArtShow/README.md

 # ArtShow
-With the ArtShow app, prospective art buyers are able to select artwork based on criteria such as subject matter, size, etc… as well as being able to contact the artist directly with questions or requests for commissioned pieces.
+Full Stack app using JavaScript/React/Redux/Express - With the ArtShow app, prospective art buyers are able to select artwork based on criteria such as subject matter, size, etc… as well as being able to update/edit individual paintings in the database.
 All within an intuitive UI/UX experience.

 ## Getting Started